Thomas Merton with the Road Scholar Program

 'The Sacrament of Advent': Thomas Merton's Lessons and Carols

-Sixteenth General Meeting of the International Thomas Merton Society
+Seventeenth General Meeting of the International Thomas Merton Society

 Road Scholar Program "Week with Thomas Merton"